jacksleight/statamic-bard-mutator/docs/mutators.md

 ### Metadata

-The third `$meta` argument contains metadata about the current node or mark and is only avalibale when using [the Bard Mutator tag](templating.html#the-bard-mutator-tag).
+The third `$meta` argument contains metadata about the current node or mark and is only avalibale when using [the custom augmentor](rendering.html).
 It's an array that contains the following keys:

 * **parent (object):** The parent node
 * **prev (object):** The previous node/mark